mydobie/featureFlags/README.md

 ## Getting Started - Adding this component to your project

-There are three methods of including this into your project.
+There are four methods of including this into your project.

 ### Method 1 create and use tgz file